timotheus/python-skeleton/README.md

 ## Running the project

-_Once you've successfully started the Django project using the skeleton template, you'll need create the virtualenv and install a few python dependancies._
+_Once you've successfully started the Django project using the skeleton template, you'll need create the virtualenv and install a few Python dependancies._

 ```bash
 > cd myproject